• Skip to primary navigation

 Sports Drinks

 Many people with chronic diarrhea treat their dehydration with sports drinks such as Gatorade®.
-Sports drinks are formulated to replace electrolytes lost in sweat during exercise.
+However, sports drinks are formulated to replace electrolytes lost in sweat during exercise.
 The quantities of sodium and potassium are not high enough to replace those lost by chronic diarrhea.
 Nevertheless, sports drinks may work for those with mild diarrhea, or if you are unable to access a better alternative.

 Oral Rehydration Solutions (ORS)